-[This post was sponsored by Culinary Hill.
+[This post was sponsored by Culinary Corner.
 All opinions are my own.
 This post contains affiliate links.]

 Have you ever made your own pasta or gnocchi?
 It is strangely therapeutic!
 I love watching the flour and liquid part mix together – it looks like it will never come together and then all of a sudden it does and it feels so satisfying.
 I love kneading the dough, adding more flour bit by bit until a smooth elastic dough forms and it no longer sticks to your fingers.
 I love rolling out the dough, and in the case of gnocchi cutting it into small even pieces and gently pressing it with a fork.
 I love how quickly gnocchi cooks in boiling water and rises to the top.
 I love biting into freshly made pasta knowing that I made it myself and didn’t buy pasta in a box.

 So anytime I am craving gnocchi and have a few extra minutes, it is always worth it to make it from scratch!

 I put a little twist on the classic gnocchi this time by using sweet potato instead of regular potato, and I think it turned out so great!
 The color of the Sweet Potato Gnocchi is lovely and the subtle sweetness is wonderful.
 After making the sweet potato gnocchi, I tossed it in a simple garlic sage olive oil and the combination of flavors was pretty amazing.
 I love sage paired with sweet potato.
 This sweet potato gnocchi can also be served with any pasta sauce you would use for regular gnocchi – I think it would look gorgeous in an Alfredo sauce.